-- What to Measure: - Are communities, especially marginalized ones, continuing to participate in future processes? - Are relationships with these groups being sustained? - Indicators: - Growth in participation from underserved groups over time. - Formation of ongoing partnerships or advisory groups with underrepresented communities.
+- Are communities, especially marginalized ones, continuing to participate in future processes? - o Are relationships with these groups being sustained?

+- o Growth in participation from underserved groups over time. - Formation of ongoing partnerships or advisory groups with underrepresented communities.

 7. Equitable Distribution of Benefits